LLM Inference & Optimization#

 • \(\odot\) denotes element-wise multiplication.

-Step 3: Project back to hidden size#
+Project back to hidden size - dimensionality

-\[ \text{mlp\_output} = H \cdot W_2 + b_2 \in \mathbb{R}^{8 \times 4096} \]
+\[ \text{mlp-output} = H \cdot W_2 + b_2 \in \mathbb{R}^{8 \times 4096} \]

 where